 I actually smiled when I saw the prompt for this week’s Food for Thought.
-We are sex bloggers, and we write about the most intimate things, so you would think that privacy might not be high on our list of priorities.
+We are lifestyle bloggers, and we also write about the most intimate things, so you would think that privacy might not be high on our list of priorities.

 But, it is.
 At least, I know it is for me.